Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          Streams(stream_name) to the POST_URL
      12. The average and maximum bitrate of each track SHOULD be signalled in the btrt box in the sampleentry of the CMAF header
+     13. The name of a track MAY be signalled by appending /Streams(stream_name) to the POST_URL

 ## Requirements for formatting Media Tracks ## {#Requirements_for_formatting_Media_Tracks}